-- How would you say your urge to steal is affecting your life, including school, work and personal relationships?
+- How is your urge to steal affecting your life, including school, work and personal relationships?

-- Have you been treated for any other mental health problems, including eating disorders?
+- Have you been treated for any other mental health problems, such as eating disorders?
 If yes, what treatments were most effective?

 - Do you use alcohol or illegal drugs?
 How often?

 - Are you currently being treated for any other medical conditions?

 - Kleptomania.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
 Accessed Sept.
 3, 2014.

 - Highlights of changes from DSM-IV-TR to DSM-5.
 American Psychiatric Association. http://www.psychiatry.org/dsm5.
 Accessed Sept.
 3, 2014.